Contents

 Why is the path above?
 In fact, you can see it in the configuration interface of WPvivid:

-Because you cannot directly use "/" to specify the root location when adding remote storage to WPvivid via FTP later, the root directory of the FTP user is pointed to /wp-content here, so that it is convenient to specify the root directory using /wpvividbackups when adding it later.
+Because you can't directly use "/" to specify the root location when adding remote storage via FTP in WPvivid later, the root directory of the FTP user is pointed to /wp-content here, so that you can specify the root directory using /wpvividbackups when adding later.

 After successfully adding the FTP user, please confirm whether the root path is correct: